slerman12/BrokenWisdoms-V2-in-progress/4-Opposing-Views.md

 >
 > Before that, I took an AP class in high school that I didn't score high enough on to get college credits for, and I took a community college class at Monroe Community College in the summer after my freshman year, that I got an A in, that my university, the University of Rochester, didn’t even matriculate, because it was a community college.
 >
-> I believe in autodidacticism via YouTube, Quora, and Wikipedia type apps and reconstructing schools as environments of peace and socialization.
->
 > Schools are coercive torture camps.
 They should exist to socialize kids, while humble themselves from the status of being educational to the status of being easily outdone by creators on the internet, whose educational material are <!--"are" sounds better than is; "material" is technically plural, but some might argue that only "materials" is allowed--> more fun and uncoercive.
 This is a quiet truth that people may have a hard time realizing, as the tortures, on kids, continue.
+>
+> <!--I believe in autodidacticism via YouTube, Quora, and Wikipedia type apps and reconstructing schools as environments of peace and socialization.-->

 ### Hudson